turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/workspace-manager/index.md

 In this guide, you will:

-- Use AWS CloudFormation service to create Turbot Guardrails Workspace through Workspace Manager CloudFormation Template
+- Use AWS CloudFormation service to create Turbot Guardrails Workspace through Workspace Manager CloudFormation Template.

 A [Workspace](/guardrails/docs/reference/glossary#workspace) is an independent tenant of Guardrails, with its own version and its own schema (logical shard) in a hive.
 Each Workspace has its own root resource as [Turbot](/guardrails/docs/reference/glossary#turbot-resource),